-1. The Municipality will continue attempts to resolve servicing constraint issues within Dorchester and Thorndale.

-- 2. Except where identified by this Plan, growth and development will be promoted in and directed to the Urban Settlement Areas of Dorchester and Thorndale where full municipal services are available or can be made available. - 3.
+- 1. The Municipality will continue attempts to resolve servicing constraint issues within Dorchesteron the north side of the Thames River-and Thorndale. - 2.
+Except where identified by this Plan, growth and development will be promoted in and directed to the Urban Settlement Areas of Dorchester and Thorndale where full municipal services are available or can be made available. - 3.
 Waste reduction initiatives and waste diversion from the landfill site will be encouraged. - 4.
 Clear boundaries and strong policies have been established to limit future growth in Hamlet areas. - 5.
 A mix of housing types intended to meet the needs of all incomes and ages are encouraged within the Urban Settlement Areas.
 Housing should promote continuum of lifestyle, while having regard to the limited social services. - 6.
-Development should be designed in a manner which promotes safe, convenient, and attractive transportation options for pedestrians and cyclists within, and where feasible, between settlement areas. - 7.
-Regard shall be had to more concentrated forms of development, more rental housing opportunities, and the discouragement of urban sprawl. - 8.
+To promote healthy living and a decreased reliance with motor vehicles, Development development should be designed in a manner which promotes safe, convenient, and attractive active transportation options for pedestrians and cyclists within, and where feasible, between settlement areas. - 7.
+Regard shall be had to more concentrated forms of developmentincluding, pedestrian friendly environments, more rental housing opportunitiesoptions, and the discouragement of urban sprawl. - 8.
 There is a need to set aside sufficient lands for industrial and commercial development in locations that are attractive to industry, particularly at or near Provincial Highway No. 401.
 The development of "dry" industrial uses in appropriate locations is also encouraged and shall be promoted by the Municipality. - 9.
 Tourism and in particular, agri-tourism, will be promoted and encouraged in Thames Centre.
 In doing so, a tourism strategy may be developed for the Municipality. - 10.
-Livestock operations shall be permitted in the 'Agricultural' designation without requiring an amendment to the Zoning By-law, provided the location is in compliance with the minimum distance separation (MDS) formulae, the Zoning By-law and Nutrient Management Act. - 11.
+Livestock operations shall be permitted in the 'Agricultural' designation without requiring an amendment to the Zoning By-law, provided the location is in compliance with the minimum distance separation (MDS) formulae, the Zoning By-law and Nutrient Management Act. - 11.10.
 Rehabilitation plans for depleted aggregate lands will require that the lands revert back to agriculture, natural environment uses or green energy systems.
-Complete agricultural rehabilitation will not be required if there is a substantial quantity of mineral aggregates below the water table warranting extraction. - 12.
-Surface and ground water sources will be protected and enhanced. - 13.
+Complete agricultural rehabilitation will not be required if there is a substantial quantity of mineral aggregates below the water table warranting extraction. - 12.11.
+Surface and ground water sources will be protected and enhanced.

+13.12.
 The Thames River is a designated Canadian Heritage River and arguably Thames Centre's most significant natural feature